Georg Neithardt

 Georg Neithardt (31 January 1871 — 1 November 1941) was the district court director of the Munich People's Court in Germany's Weimar Republic.
 In February and March 1924, Neithardt presided over the trial of Adolf Hitler, Erich Ludendorff, and eight additional leaders of the 1923 Beer Hall Putsch.
+He also presided over the trial of Anton Graf von Arco auf Valley.

 Bayernbund meeting trial

 In September 1921, Hitler was arrested after he and members of his SA paramilitary faction disrupted a Bayernbund meeting hosting the federalist Ballerstedt.
-Neithardt presided over Hitler's trial, which sentenced Hitler to five years in prison.
-Hitler served nine months of his sentence.
+Neithardt presided over Hitler's trial, which sentenced Hitler to three months in prison.
+Hitler served one month of his sentence.